mr-nfamous/ungop/readme.md

         *   Zero digits

-Since we aren't a compiler, implementing the four letter generic form of each operation requires _Generic, and although it is a powerful and long needed feature, it has some rather severe limitations - primarily that evaluation occurs long after preprocessing.
-This requires making the _Generic operator evaluate to a function designator.
-Not all operations can be efficiently inlined so it is very important that users be able to bypass the generic form and directly invoke the type specific form.
-How type specific operations are named must therefore be easy to learn and consistent.
+In the C reference implementation, _Generic facilitates the usage of the base instructions in user code.
+Unfortunately, it has some rather severe limitations, so we are stating up front that we recommend using the type specific forms of operations from the getgo.

-The following table lists the ~57 standard C types for which operations may be available in the reference implementation and their type specific suffix:
+Anyway, it works by choosing the type specific operation name based on the first operand.
+As briefly mentioned before, the type specific name is algorithmically determined using a very easy to memorize system.
+The following table lists the ~57 C types for which operations may be available in the reference implementation and their type specific suffix:

-## Arithmetic types (15+3)
+## Arithmetic types

-    suffix  type
+    suffix  C type

     yu      bool
     bu      uint8_t